- See the El Prado, one of the world's premier art galleries

 You can start by experiencing the famous El Prado museum, one of the world's finest collections of European art.
 Visit the highlights of the collection, such as Velazquez’s "Las Meninas," El Greco’s "Fable," and Goya’s "The Countess of Chinchón."

 There are plenty of barrios (districts) to check out, as well.
 You can go shopping on Calle Serrano or Gran Via, or visit El Rastro market if you happen to be in the city on a Sunday.
 If you want to see more art, the Reina Sofia, Sorolla, and Thyssen Bornemisza museums await.
-Another more outdoorsy option is to paddle a rowboat or stroll through El Retiro park—or simply watch the city go by from a café in the Chamberi district.
+Another more outdoorsy option is to paddle a rowboat or stroll through El Retiro Park—or simply watch the city go by from a café in the Chamberi district.
 If you prefer a guided tour, you can find several options by foot, bicycle, or even electric scooter.

-At night, make sure to check out the late-night tapas scene since Madrid is known for as being one of the culinary capitals of Europe.
+At night, make sure to check out the late-night tapas scene since Madrid is known for being one of the culinary capitals of Europe.
 The picturesque barrio of La Latina in the center of Madrid is home to a tremendous variety of tapas bars, most of them dotted along its liveliest streets: Cava Baja and Cava Alta.
 Madrid is also known for its nightlife with more bars than any other city on earth, including upscale cocktail lounges and nightclubs that spin tunes until dawn.

 Day 3: Train to Seville - Drive to Conil de la Frontera

-The drive takes just under two hours as you wind past ancient cities like Cadiz and Jerez de la Frontera (you'll have more time to visit them in coming days).
+The drive takes just under two hours as you wind past ancient cities like Cadiz and Jerez de la Frontera (you'll have more time to visit them in the coming days).
 Once you arrive at your hotel in Conil, take the rest of the afternoon to hit the beach and go for a swim, or explore the town's historic squares, charming shops and laid-back way of life.

 Days 4-6: Explore Conil & Costa de la Luz